kevinrenskers/dotfiles/README.md

 1. install the powerline fonts from https://github.com/Lokaltog/powerline-fonts/tree/master/Menlo
 2. install the Solarized Dark colorscheme in iTerm2 or OS X Terminal from http://ethanschoonover.com/solarized

+## Step 3b: install the dotfiles

+The dotfiles setup everything from your bash prompt and handy git aliases to new shortcut commands like `localip` and `rmds`.

+    $ git clone https://github.com/kevinrenskers/dotfiles.git && cd dotfiles && ./bootstrap.sh

+**Restart your shell after it's done.** Read the `INSTALL.md` file for more detailed instructions and tips.

+On a fresh Mac you might want to run `$ . .osx` to setup some sensible defaults.

 ## Step 4: anything else you need